How to Fix a Microphone That Is Not Working

 A practical workflow to fix browser permission, wrong input selection, gain problems, Bluetooth voice mode, and recording failures before blaming the hardware.

-Step 1: Confirm whether the browser can see any input at all
+Symptoms: confirm whether the browser can see any input

 Start with the Mic Test.
 If the browser cannot see a signal, there is no point tuning Zoom, Discord, or OBS yet.
 Your first goal is to separate input failure from app-specific behavior.
 If the test page stays flat and silent, the issue is usually permission, wrong input selection, mute state, or the connection path — not the calling app itself.